esad260/forum/README.md

 ### 1. Downloading the Project

 Unzip the Zip file named forum.
-This zip file contains all the necessary files needed for the Web application to work
+This zip file contains all the necessary files needed for the Web application to work.
+After unzipping keep the folder name as forum.

 ### 2. Placing the Project in XAMPP

 Extract the downloaded zip file.
 Copy the extracted folder, named `forum`, to the `htdocs` directory in your XAMPP installation folder.
-This is can found at:
+This can found at:

 - **Windows**: `C:\xampp\htdocs\`
 - **Mac**: `/Applications/XAMPP/htdocs/`